 StateofFlorida.com is not affiliated with, owned, or operated by the State of Florida and is not endorsed or approved by the State of Florida.
 Visit MyFlorida.com

-People under 21 who had their license suspended for driving with a blood alcohol content of 0.02 to 0.05 are also required to take the drug and alcohol course.
-After completing the course, these drivers can apply for a hardship license or request to have their license reinstated.
-A hardship license restricts your travel to driving to and from work.
+The TLSAE course is also required for drivers under 21 whose licenses have been suspended for driving with a blood alcohol content of 0.02 to 0.05.
+After completing the course, these drivers can apply for a hardship license (which limits driving to work and essential travel) or request license reinstatement.

-Why Is the DATA Course Required in Florida?
+Why Is Drug and Traffic Education Required in Florida?

 Prescription Drugs and Over-the-Counter Medications

-You should always read and take seriously warnings on your medication before operating a vehicle.
-If you are not sure about a medication, ask your pharmacist or doctor about the side effects.
+You should always read and take medication warnings seriously before operating a vehicle.
+If you are not sure about a medication, Florida law and traffic education recommend that you ask your pharmacist or doctor about the side effects before driving.

 Bad Judgment